alpa-projects/alpa/examples/opt_serving/README.rst

 .. note::

-  You will need at least 350GB memory on your entire cluster to to serve the OPT-175B model.
+  You will need at least 350GB GPU memory on your entire cluster to to serve the OPT-175B model.
   For example, you can use 4 x AWS p3.16xlarge instances, which provide 4 (instance) x 8 (GPU/instance) x 16 (GB/GPU) = 512 GB memory.

   You can also follow this guide to setup a serving system to serve smaller versions of OPT, such as OPT-66B, OPT-30B, etc.